Olaplex Holdings, Inc. (OLPX) - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Olaplex Holdings, Inc. (OLPX, Financial) Made False and Misleading Statements in its IPO Offering Documents
+What is this Case About: Olaplex Holdings, Inc. (OLPX) Made False and Misleading Statements in its IPO Offering Documents

 According to the complaint, Olaplex issued 73,700,000 shares of common stock in its IPO at $21.00 per share, raising approximately $1,466,445,750.
 The Offering Documents emphasized brand loyalty and its competitive advantage.
 However, the Offering Documents failed to disclose that macro-economic pressures and competition in the haircare market were more robust than the Company had represented to investors.
 Accordingly, the Company was unlikely to maintain its sales and revenue momentum and was therefore unable to achieve the financial and operational growth projected in the Offering Documents.